1B - New York Mets

-Pete Alonso went 2-for-3 with a solo home run and two runs scored on Monday against the Nationals.
+Pete Alonso went 5-for-8 with a homer, two doubles, two RBI, and four runs scored in Wednesday's doubleheader against the Marlins.

 Alonso delivered a stat-stuffing day for fantasy managers Wednesday, as the Mets split a doubleheader with the Marlins.
 The All-Star slugger's stat line on the year now includes 46 homers, 117 RBI, and 91 runs despite a gross .222 AVG across 150 games.

 Despite his low batting average of .226, Alonso's ability to produce runs and hit for power makes him a valuable fantasy asset going forward.
 Alison went 1-for-4 with a home run and three RBI Friday.

 With 45 home runs on the season, Alonso's power numbers make up for his struggles in other categories, making him a must-start in fantasy lineups.